lucalia/helium-grid/README.md

 ### The Hard Way

 To start out with, your project should definitely already be using a preprocessor.
-We use SASS (if you use LESS or another, it should be easier enough to convert).
+We use SASS (if you use LESS or another, it should be easy enough to convert).
 Simply pull `_grid.scss` into your local project, and import the partial into your main SASS file

 ```
     @import 'grid';